rblades/dhworkbook_master/docs/supporting materials/regexex.md

 **But DH Box makes this so much easier**

-We are simply going to get grep to find all the lines that have a tilde in them, and write them to a new file:

-`$ grep '~' texas.txt > index.txt`
+We are simply going to get grep to find all the lines that have a tilde in them, and write them to a new file: `$ grep '~' texas.txt > index.txt`.

 Use Nano to confirm that this is true.

 Wasn't that easy?

 <br>
-<iframe width="560" height="315" src="https://www.youtube.com/embed/EcbvmipiuLI" title="Removing irrelevant lines in our correspondence" frameborder="0" gesture="media" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/TRI46x2zp2U?rel=0" title="Removing irrelevant lines in our correspondence" frameborder="0" gesture="media" allowfullscreen></iframe>
 <br>

 ### Step Three